wagtail/wagtail/docs/contributing/issue_tracking.md

 The possible milestones that it might be assigned to are as follows:

 * **invalid** (closed): this issue doesn't identify a specific action to be taken, or the action is not one that we want to take.
 For example - a bug report for something that's working as designed, or a feature request for something that's actively harmful.
-* **some-day**: the issue is accepted as valid (i.e. it's a bug report for a legitimate bug, or a useful feature request) but not deemed a priority to work on (in the opinion of the core team).
-For example - a bug that's only cosmetic, or a feature that would be kind of neat but not really essential.
-There are no resources allocated to it - feel free to take it on!
 * **real-soon-now**: no-one on the core team has resources allocated to work on this right now, but we know it's a pain point, and it will be prioritised whenever we next get a chance to choose something new to work on.
 In practice, that kind of free choice doesn't happen very often - there are lots of pressures determining what we work on from day to day - so if this is a feature or fix you need, we encourage you to work on it and contribute a pull request, rather than waiting for the core team to get round to it!
 * A specific version number (eg. **1.6**): the issue is important enough that it needs to be fixed in this version.
 There are resources allocated and/or plans to work on the issue in the given version.
+* No milestone: the issue is accepted as valid once the `status:Unconfirmed` label is removed (i.e. it's a bug report for a legitimate bug, or a useful feature request) but is not deemed a priority to work on (in the opinion of the core team).
+For example - a bug that's only cosmetic, or a feature that would be kind of neat but not really essential.
+There are no resources allocated to it - feel free to take it on!

 On some occasions it may take longer for the core team to classify an issue into a milestone.
 For example: